anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Pledge: possesses IDevID

 * Registrar-Agent:
+  * possesses own credentials (EE (RegAgt) certificate and corresponding private key) for the registrar domain.
-  * MAY handle/trusts pledge's IDevID CA certificate to validate IDevID certificate on returned PVR or in case of TLS usage for pledge communication.
+  * MAY possess the IDevID CA certificate of the pledge vendor/manufacturer to validate IDevID certificate on returned PVR or in case of TLS usage for pledge communication.
   The distribution of IDevID CA certificates to the Registrar-Agent is out of scope of this document and may be done by a manual configuration.
-  * possesses own credentials (EE (RegAgt) certificate and corresponding private key) for the registrar domain.
   In addition, the Registrar-Agent SHOULD know the product-serial-number(s) of the pledge(s) to be bootstrapped.
   The Registrar-Agent MAY be provided with the product-serial-number(s) in different ways:
     * configured, e.g., as a list of pledges to be bootstrapped via QR code scanning